 It gets cold in Poland; everyone knows that.
 And, okay, five months of the sun setting around 15h does get annoying after awhile.
-But you have to hand it to the Poles– they do a good job at making the best of their long winters.
-For example, around Christmastime and extending through January and February, they decorate the streets, squares and other public places with brightly-lit, fun-shaped decorations.
-Certain days, they have a light show in the main square.
+But you have to hand it to the Polish – they do a good job at making the best of their long winters.
+For example, around Christmastime and extending through January and February, Warsaw’s streets, squares and other public places are decorated with brightly-lit, fun-shaped decorations.
+Christmas markets in Central and Eastern Europe are worth the time spent in the chilly air.
+Certain days, there is light show in the main square.
 People sell hot wine on the streets.
 This past year, they set up a small light maze at Wilanow, the former Summer Palace (now part of Warsaw).
-The theme this time was “games” – hence the giant cards and figures representing the different suites, chess pieces, a Magic 8 ball (which for reasons unknown actually said “7” – perhaps it is only supposed to represent a pool ball), etc. With the over-sized, over-simplified objects, all game pieces from a hodgepodge of games, I felt a little bit like Alice walking through a very cold and very dark Wonderland.
+The theme at the time (2013) was “games” – hence the giant cards and figures representing the different suites, chess pieces, a Magic 8 ball (which for reasons unknown actually said “7” – perhaps it is only supposed to represent a pool ball), etc. With the over-sized, over-simplified objects, all game pieces from a hodgepodge of games, one feels bit like Alice walking through a very cold and very dark Wonderland.
 Bizarre, a little, but still.
 You have to appreciate the effort.
-Just because it’s cold and dark doesn’t mean that it has to be miserable.
+Just because it’s cold and dark doesn’t mean that Warsaw or anywhere in Poland has to be miserable.

 - The French Alps lit by moonlight